okfn/opendatasurvey/content/faq.md

 * Select your country in [the list](/contribute/) and click on it.
 * You are now on the Country overview page for that country
-* Click the blue “Submit Information" button on the right next to the appropriate category.
+* Click the blue "Submit Information" button on the right next to the appropriate category.
 * Fill the form based on the dataset you have found (there are detailed instructions on the page).
 * Click Submit.
 Your submission is now waiting for review, and will be visible in the table as 'awaiting review' after a few minutes.